jingtingofkirkland/moonwalk/_posts/2024-01-31-Credit-Card-Investment:-Jan-Summary.md

 layout: post
 ---

-## November Investment Portfolio Update
+## January Investment Portfolio Update

 Greetings, everyone!
 Happy New Year!
 Here's the latest update on my investment portfolio for the month of January.